Northern-Hardwoods-Research-Institute/lab-agile-planning/README.md

 # lab-agile-planning

 # Test
-# Copyed old file into organization
+# Copied old file into organization
 # Currently public, working on converting to private